nmajor/nmajor-src/_drafts/serverless-my-initial-setup-with-es6-testing-and-ci-deployment.md

   * No need to add a new entry to your `webpack.config.js`
 * **Add environment variables for your stages**

-This is a great place to start.
-So lets get started.
+If you dont use this starter, you have to add a lot of this stuff one by one by including and configuring the right packages and plugins.
+So this gives us a great place to start.

 ### Create a New Project